 Another youtuber, Angry Foreigner is from Sweden and has done excellent videos on the devastating effects of Sweden’s open door immigration policy.

 I obviously like any decent human believe that we should help refugees.
 However I don’t believe that the open door policy is the way to do it.
 The open door policy is dangerous as it allows in people without checking them first.
 Ultimately any country has a right to decide who comes in, to ensure its own people will be safe.

 Angry Foreigner has also explored in great detail the Swedish government’s soft bigotry of low expectations in dealing with Muslim criminals, often ironically for a so called feminist government at the expense of women.

 There isn’t really that much I disagree with him on.
 Off the top of my head I can’t think of anything major I clash with him over, but I’m sure there will be something eventually.
 Still overall his videos are very well researched and informative.
 Definitely worth a look.

-Another critic of identity politics, Blaire I’d say is probably more to the centre of things.
+One of the most popular Youtubers, Blaire I’d say is probably more to the centre of things.
 She’s certainly not as left wing as say John Pilger, but I wouldn’t describe her as right wing either.
 Though hilariously she is often derided as a Nazi by the mainstream media.

 Still good things come to those who wait and I rarely find myself disagreeing with her videos.